alicepringle/alicepringle.github.io/_posts/2020-09-29-supervised-learning.markdown

  'n_estimators': [200, 400, 600, 800, 1000, 1200, 1400, 1600, 1800, 2000]}
  ```

 Rather than go through every combination of hyperparameters, we can use [RandomizedSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RandomizedSearchCV.html) to try a random choice of combinations from the grid.
-This will choose the best combination according to our evaluation metric.
+This will choose the best combination according to our evaluation metric (lrmse).
 ```
-from sklearn.metrics import fbeta_score, make_scorer
-def rmsle(predictions, y_test):
-    y_test=y_test[predictions>=0]
-    predictions=predictions[predictions>=0]
-    mse = mean_squared_log_error(y_test,predictions)
-    return math.sqrt(mse)

-scorer = make_scorer(rmsle, greater_is_better=False)

 model_random = RandomizedSearchCV(estimator = model, param_distributions = random_grid, n_iter = 50, cv = 3, verbose=2, random_state=42, n_jobs = -1, scoring=scorer)
 model_random.fit(X_train_cleaned,y_train)
 ```

-Our hyperparameter tuning has improved the accuracy the model by 14%.
+Our hyperparameter tuning has reduced the lrmse by 3.26%.
 This may not seem like much but depending on the application of the model, this could represent millions of pounds to a company.
-The updated model gives an accuracy of 87.71% and lrmse of 0.073.
+You may notice that the accuracy of the model was marginally reduced but this model is preferable according to our evaluation metric.

 **Overfitting**